sandal/notes.majesticseacreature.com/_posts/2013-03-05-essential-books.md

 * The Meditator's Workbook (Flickstein)
 * A First Course in Topology (Conover)

-I haven't included link for the above, because I don't want to necessarily encourage you to buy these books from a particular place.
+I haven't included links for the above, because I don't necessarily want to encourage you to buy these books from a particular place.
 I also haven't included reviews, because they've all influenced me in a very personal way.
 But I can wholeheartedly recommend them to you, and if you read